-- 09.DM The student receives deferred prosecution for conduct punishable as a felony listed under Title 5 of the Texas Penal Code [See Glossary]; - 09.DN A court or jury finds that the student has engaged in delinquent conduct for conduct punishable as a felony offense under Title 5 of the Texas Penal Code; or - 09.DO The Superintendent or the Superintendent's designee has a reasonable belief that the student has engaged in conduct punishable as a felony offense under Title 5 of the Texas Penal Code.
+- 09.DM The student engages in conduct punishable as aggravated robbery or a felony listed under Title 5 of the Texas Penal Code and a court or jury finds that the student has engaged in delinquent conduct or the student receives deferred prosecution for conduct punishable as aggravated robbery or a felony listed under Title 5 of the Texas Penal Code [See Glossary]; - 09.DN A court or jury finds that the student has engaged in delinquent conduct for conduct punishable as a felony offense under Title 5 of the Texas Penal Code. - 09.DO The Superintendent or the Superintendent's designee has a reasonable belief that the student has engaged in conduct punishable as aggravated robbery or a felony offense under Title 5 (see glossary) of the Texas Penal Code.